Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 11 Maret 2026 11.50.24 UTC
+- WIB: Rabu, 11 Maret 2026 12.58.25 UTC
-- WITA: Rabu, 11 Maret 2026 12.50.24 UTC
+- WITA: Rabu, 11 Maret 2026 13.58.25 UTC
-- WIT: Rabu, 11 Maret 2026 13.50.24 UTC
+- WIT: Rabu, 11 Maret 2026 14.58.25 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

 Kategori: inspirational